 Clean the centrifugal oil cleaner at the same time as you change the oil filter.
-Otherwise, the oil filter will become clogged and the oil will pass the filter without being cleaned.
+Otherwise, the oil filter will become blocked and the resistance in the filter will increase.
+If this happens, an overflow valve in the filter retainer opens and lets the oil pass without being filtered.

 - 1. Remove the old filter. - 2.
 Oil the rubber gasket on the new filter. - 3.
-Fit the new filter and tighten it by hand.
+Tighten the filter by hand.
 Never use tools because the filter could sustain damage, obstructing circulation. - 4.
 Start the engine and check for leaks.